Lemon G Strain

 The origins of Lemon G are a bit of a mystery.
 It is known that Lemon G is the daughter of G-13, the notorious strain with a fascinating origin story, and it is suspected that the other parent was either Northern Lights #5, Lemon Skunk, or Love Potion #1.

 The high from Lemon G tends to be cerebral.
-It is helpful for mood regulation and people with anxiety, depression, and stress-induced insomnia.
 The mental high from Lemon G is incredibly uplifting and creative, and it won't leave you couch-locked like other higher-indica hybrids.

 One of the most enjoyable elements of Lemon G is the smell; the flower has a potent lemon and citrus smell that is very pleasurable.
 Unfortunately Lemon G does not taste the way it smells, which can be disappointing for some people.
 Instead of being filled with an overwhelming bout of citrus, Lemon G tastes a little more on the sour and skunky side.